DougWilkinson/sensor-mqtt-homeassistant/README.md

 ### updater
 This is the module that maintains the files in flash according to the node config file it downloads from the web server.
 I use Homeassistant's web server since it's already there and FTP files to it as needed.

 When an update RTC flag is set, it downloads two files from the web server: "<macaddr>.config" and "latestversions".
-Between these two files, it builds a dictionary of files, compares it to the current config and downloads anything new, building a new node config file (<macaddr>) described above.
+Between these two files, it builds a dictionary of files, compares it to the current config and downloads anything new, building a new node config file (\<macaddr\>) described above.
 If any errors occur during an update, the node config file is not touched and RTC flags are set so that once restarted, you can see the results in Homeassistant.

-## Components (Web server)
+## Web Server Components
 The only file needed to configure a node is the one named using the MacAddress.
 This can reference all the files needed.
 To make updating core files easier, use the "latestversions" to set global versions for files (see example below)

-### <macaddr>.config
+### \<macaddr\>.config
 The node config file is json formatted with the node name and files it should use.
 It looks like this:

 ```